Kandy G. Lopez: Early life and education

-Lopez was born to Dominican parents in Bayonne, New Jersey.
+Kandy G. Lopez was born on July 10, 1987, to Dominican parents in Bayonne, New Jersey.
 After her parents divorced, she moved to Hialeah, Florida with her mother and brother.
-It wasn't until she attended Rainbow Park Elementary in Opa Locka, Florida that she found a sense of cultural identity and belonging in the area's predominantly African-American population.

-Her art education began at Norland Middle School of the Arts in Opa Locka and continued at the New World School of the Arts in Miami, Florida.
+It wasn't until she attended Rainbow Park Elementary in Opa-locka, Florida that she found a sense of cultural identity and belonging in the area's predominantly African-American population.
+Her art education began at Norland Middle School of the Arts in Opa-locka, and continued at the New World School of the Arts in Miami, Florida.

-She attended Maryland Institute College of Art for a year before she relocated to Tampa, Florida where she received her B.S. in Business with a concentration in Marketing and Management and B.F.A. with a concentration in painting from the University of South Florida.
-She went on to receive her M.F.A. with a concentration in painting from Florida Atlantic University.
+She attended Maryland Institute College of Art in Baltimore for a year before she relocated to Tampa, Florida where she received her B.S. degree in business with a concentration in marketing and management, and B.F.A. degree with a concentration in painting from the University of South Florida.
+She went on to receive her M.F.A. degree with a concentration in painting from Florida Atlantic University.

-Notable work
+Work

 Lopez' artwork explores the complexities of the Afro-Caribbean American experience.
 She credits a piece of thread falling on a piece of her artwork back in 2015 for her incorporation of fiber into her artwork.